-A patent application can be filed only through E-filing [online filing of patents] in the Indian Patent Office.
+A patent application can be filed through E-filing [online filing of patents] in the Indian Patent Office.
 In this article, we will take a look at the requirements for filing a patent application before the Patent Office India as well as the different types of patent applications.

 Who can file: Any of the following persons can file a patent application: An inventor, either alone or jointly with others; His/their assignee; or Legal representative of any deceased inventor.

 Where to file: You can file the application at any one of the Indian patent office located at Chennai, Delhi, Mumbai or Kolkata.